njwilson23/narwhal/README.md

 More specialized techniques can be added by subclassing the generic `Cast` type (see the `XBTCast` and `LADCP` classes as an example).

-For storage, data is serialized as zipped JSON objects streams.
-Due to the prevalence of JSON parsers, these data formats can be easily parsed into other analysis packages, and are furthermore ready for web-based visualization.
+For storage, data is serialized to HDF or JSON files.
+These common formats are easily imported into other analysis packages (such as MATLAB), or browser-based visualization libraries (such as D3).

 Parsers are also included for WOCE CTD casts in NetCDF format and Arctic Switchyard CTD casts in ASCII table format.